If you’re new to investing in gold, you may be wondering what factors influence the gold price today. Here’s a quick

-Price manipulation within the stock market is also a concern in the gold space as it can have a negative affect on any given transaction.
+Price manipulation within the stock market is also a concern in the gold space as it can have a negative effect on any given transaction.
 Luckily, this issue is one that the world’s gold market participants are keen to address.
 Indeed, early in 2015, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase gold price transparency.
 Though the process still involves a variety of banks collaborating to set the gold price, the system is now electronic.

 Gold investing: The future

-While the gold price may be lower than investors would like, it’s clear that interest to buy and sell the metal remains strong around the world.
+With the global COVID-19 crisis sending the gold price to never-before-seen highs, it’s clear that interest in buying and selling the metal remains strong around the world.
 Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that there is volatility.
-Of course, what goes down must eventually rise again — although by how much is anyone’s guess.

 This is an updated version of an article originally published by the Investing News Network in 2015.